Jonathan2021/rotarod-simple/README.md

 or with:
 `npm start` This will run the command specified under the "start" script in your package.json, which starts the development server.

+## WARNING

+We are using SQLite and MemoryStore for now.
+You might want to migrate to another databse at some point and to change the store (to Redis or Mongo) to use more than 1 instance in pm2 (a cluster).